Recovery Centers of America

 Sounds like the residential programs only want to let patients know about the services they provide, not about all treatment options.
 Again, we would be outraged at this if it happened in cancer, diabetes hypertension or treatment for any other illness.

 Some treatment providers feel so confident in their decision to withhold proven effective medications based on “moral beliefs” that they will openly disparage the use of medications, calling them a “crutch”.
+Again, you can see how self-righteous this seems by comparing it to the treatment of other medical disorders.
 If I break my leg, does anyone think it would be ethical to withhold a “crutch” to assist me in walking while my leg healed?
 A common medication that is disparaged this way is Antabuse.
-People will call the use of Antabuse a crutch and say that the person isn’t committed to recovery.
+Provider will call the use of Antabuse a crutch and say that the person isn’t committed to recovery.
 Imagine that you want to stop drinking and you tell yourself every day that you won’t drink today.
-Then the weekend comes and you find it too difficult to fight the cravings and the urges and you drink.
+Then the weekend comes, and you find it too difficult to fight the cravings and the urges and you drink.
 You show up for treatment on Monday and discuss this with your counselor.
 This goes on for weeks with some success but not 100% abstinence for long periods of time.
 Then you say you want to try Antabuse to help you to maintain your abstinence.
-How can anyone not see the dedication and commitment of a patient who continues to attend treatment despite multiple relapses (often looked at as failures), and eventually says “I so much want to quit drinking that I am willing to take a medication that will make me violently ill any time I use any alcohol at all.”
+How can anyone not see the dedication and commitment of a patient who continues to attend treatment despite multiple relapses (often looked at as failures), and eventually says “I so much want to quit drinking that I am willing to take a medication that will make me violently ill if I use any alcohol at all.”
 I call that patient profoundly committed to treatment and to quitting alcohol.
-I mean, I really want to start exercising and I just can’t seem to find the time – if you said to me “I have a medication that would make you violently ill if you don’t exercise” – I’d have to say ‘no thanks’.
+I really want to start exercising and I just can’t seem to find the time – if you said to me “I have a medication that would make you violently ill if you don’t exercise” – I’d have to say ‘no thanks’.
 Why?
 Because I’m just not that committed to exercising.

 For comments or discussion, please contact Dr. Deni Carise, Recovery Centers of America’s Chief Scientific Officer at email@example.com